 Newly Qualified Teachers (NQTs)

 The College’s support for newly qualified teachers is more akin to schools that offer Further Education.
-In Further Education there is no requirement to hold qualified teacher status as there is in schools.
+Unlike in schools, there is no requirement to hold qualified teacher status in Further Education.
 However, we believe newly qualified teachers should receive extra support in their first year of teaching and beyond.
-Whether you trained in Secondary Education or Further Education to become a teacher we will help you to become a qualified teacher.
-For all NQTs we provide an Indication Tutor who will guide you through your first year of teaching and help you achieve qualified teacher status (QTS) or qualified teacher learning and skills (QTLS) status as appropriate.
+Whether you trained in Secondary Education or Further Education, we will help you to become a qualified teacher.
+For all NQTs, we provide an Indication Tutor who will guide you through your first year of teaching and help you achieve Qualified Teacher status (QTS) or Qualified Teacher Learning and Skills (QTLS) status, as appropriate.
 This will include a ten day placement in a school for a secondary NQT.
 All NQTs will have a 10% reduction in timetable and will be timetabled to participate in a weekly development programme run by the College’s NQT co-ordinator.

-The College has a commitment to support people who want to enter the teaching profession.
-This contributes to our purpose and core values.
-We support potential teachers by offering experience placements, professional practice clusters involving professional development, an introduction into teaching in a sixth form college and the context of Joseph Chamberlain College and most directly through taking trainee teachers on placement.
+The College has a commitment to support everyone wishing to enter the teaching profession.
+We support potential teachers by offering experience placements, professional practice clusters involving professional development and an introduction into teaching in a sixth form college.
 We work with three main partner universities for teacher training: Birmingham City University, the University of Birmingham and the University of Warwick.
 Each trainee is assigned a mentor from the appropriate subject area.
 Being a mentor provides an opportunity to work closely with a trainee teacher and is hugely rewarding.